FYS-2019 Sun, planets and space - 10 ECTS

 - understand the relevance of space research and space flight for modern society.

-Re-sit examination (section 22): Students having failed the last ordinary examination are offered a re-sit examination early in the following semester, if the course is compulsory in their study program.
+Re-sit examination: Students having failed the last ordinary examination are offered a re-sit examination early in the following semester.

 - About the course